 (B) Explanation of the processes and methods used to collect the necessary data for the GHG calculations.

 (C) Description of the procedures and methods that are used for quality assurance, maintenance, and repair of all continuous monitoring systems, flow meters, and other instrumentation used to provide data for the GHGs reported under this chapter.

+(D) Facilities must reference to one or more simplified block diagrams that provide a clear visual representation of the relative locations and positions of measurement devices and sampling locations, as applicable, required for calculating covered emissions and covered product data (e.g., temperature, total pressure, HHV, fuel consumption).
+The diagram(s) must include fuel sources, combustion units, and production processes, as applicable.

 (ii) The GHG monitoring plan may rely on references to existing corporate documents (e.g., standard operating procedures, quality assurance programs under appendix F to 40 C.F.R.
 Part 60 or appendix B to 40 C.F.R.
 Part 75, and other documents) provided that the elements required by (e)(i) of this subsection are easily recognizable.